oliverphilcox/RascalC/docs/usage/correlation-functions.rst

 - {NTHREADS}: Number of CPU threads to use for pair counting parallelization.
 - {PERIODIC}: Whether the input dataset has periodic boundary conditions (0 = non-periodic, 1 = periodic).
 See note below.
 - {OUTPUT_DIR}: Directory in which to house the correlation functions.
 This will be created if not in existence.
 - *Optional* {RR_counts}, {RR_counts_XY}: Pre-computed RR pair counts (for the single field and between fields X and Y respectively).
 These should be in the format described in :ref:`file-inputs`, and must use the same number of radial and angular bins as specified above.
 If not specified, these are recomputed by the code.
+Since the full correlation function typically uses a different binning to the output covariance matrix, we typically cannot use the pair counts computed in :doc:`jackknife-weights` and must recompute them.

 **Output Files**